luizbgomide/EclipsePhase2e-ptbr/src.clean_html/11/05-mars.md

 <!-- CLEANED /div -->

 Pavonis Mons may not be the center of Martian life anymore, but it’s still an iconic location.
-It rises fourteen kilometers high, though it's still dwarfed by its sister volcanoes, Arsia and Ascraeus, and the distant Olympus Mons.
+It rises fourteen kilometers high, though it’s still dwarfed by its sister volcanoes, Arsia and Ascraeus, and the distant Olympus Mons.
 The city of Pavonis is cradled in its caldera and was the first principal settlement on Mars.
 It sprang up around the space elevator, still a vital piece of Martian infrastructure, but as the rest of the planet became more habitable, the citizenry moved on, leaving it a ghost town.
 The outskirts are some of the poorest areas on Mars and occasional outbreaks of wild artificials (feral robots) make this a grim place to live.
 Proximity to the TITAN Quarantine Zone doesn’t make Pavonis any more desirable.

 ### Progress